Drug-Free Schools & Communities Act

 Programs for Students Requiring Assistance

-Any ACC student who has a drug or alcohol related problem may call upon the College for assistance.
+Any Austin Community College (ACC) student who has a drug- or alcohol-related problem may call upon the College for assistance.
 Students have access to counseling professionals for free initial screenings concerning substance use with possible referral to local agencies or community partners.
 While a screening tool is not a substitute for a complete evaluation, it can help identify individuals who may have a substance use disorder or symptomatic of other disorders and how to get help.

 Counselors can also help you find the appropriate counseling and treatment resources if needed.
 All counseling services at ACC are confidential.